jonnonz1/nz-statute-book/acts/public/2010/insurance-prudential-supervision-act-2010.md

 **Ban ordered by District Court**

 ### 222 Power to ban certain persons from participating in insurance business
-(1) A District Court may, on the application of the Bank, make an order in respect of a person under subsection (2) if the District Court considers that the person—
+(1) The District Court may, on the application of the Bank, make an order in respect of a person under subsection (2) if the District Court considers that the person—
   (a) has, in connection with an insurance business, engaged in an act, omission, or course of conduct that constitutes serious wrongdoing and that the person is not a fit and proper person to participate in insurance business in 1 or more of the ways described in subsection (2); or
   (b) as a director of a licensed insurer, has persistently or seriously failed to comply with this Act or the regulations; or
   (c) is a director of a licensed insurer, being an insurer that has persistently or seriously failed to comply with any direction, condition, or other requirement imposed by or under this Act or the regulations, and the person has persistently failed to take reasonable steps to prevent or stop that failure; or